FontysVenlo/prj4e-individual-respository-SvenVercoulen/doc/PDP.md

 My Plan: <br>
 Week 4-6: Researching and discussing the components we need for the system Personal goals: By researching and ordering the components I will work on my analyzing skills as well as my decision making skills.
 Working on these skills is done by analyzing the gate system, thinking of what components we need.
-After which we compare our options by looking at the available \suppliers/ and decide on the best ones for our system.
+After which we compare our options by looking at the available [suppliers](https://canvas.fontys.nl/courses/26466/files/3454873?module_item_id=907118) and decide on the best ones for our system.

-Week 7: Making the project charter, giving project pitches Personal goals: Working on the \project charter/ further increases my analyzing skill.
+Week 7: Making the project charter, giving project pitches Personal goals: Working on the [project charter]() further increases my analyzing skill.
 In order to have a good project charter you need to have a good understanding of what you want your project to look like, and you need to make difficult decisions on what is possible to achieve and what isn’t.
 These decisions are made by us with only minor assistance of the teachers, which helps improve and show my independence.

 Week 8 & 9 (Project week): Working out project details, Components, figure out dimensions of the parking lot Personal goals: These weeks we will make the final decisions on the components, as well as the size of the system.
 This helps me work on my decision making skills as well as my analyzing skills.